Newton Arvin: Scandal

-In 1960, the office of the United States Postmaster General (then Arthur Ellsworth Summerfield) initiated a campaign against the distribution and possession of lewd materials, including soft-core, homosexually themed pictures.
+In 1960, the office of the United States Postmaster General (then Arthur Ellsworth Summerfield) initiated a campaign against the distribution and possession of homoerotic materials then deemed obscene.
 At the same time, local officials in Northampton were engaged in an anti-homosexual crusade.
 (See Lavender scare.)
 On September 2, officers of the Massachusetts State Police arrested Arvin on pornography-related charges.
 The police charged Arvin with "being a lewd person" and charged both him and a Smith faculty colleague, Edward Spofford, with "possession of obscene photographs."
 Police said Arvin led them to Spofford and that both implicated other male faculty members.
 Arvin, they said, admitted "displaying the photographs at his apartment and swapping them with others."
 Further reports specified that the pictures were of males, later revealed as issues of Grecian Guild Pictorial and Trim: Young America's Favorite Physique Publication, containing pictures of semi-nude men.

 Arvin eventually pleaded guilty, paid fines of $1200, and was given a one-year suspended sentence and placed on probation.

 Smith College suspended Arvin from teaching, but kept him on half salary until retirement age.
 Yaddo removed him from its board, but soon offered him a fellowship, though he never visited the colony again.
 Not long after his arrest, Arvin spent some time in Northampton State Hospital, to which he was admitted for suicidal depression.

 The only other faculty member caught up in the police sweep was Joel Dorius.
-Newton's biographer wrote that Newton provided the police with the names of Dorius and Spofford, but Arvin's relatives (a nephew writing on behalf of himself and his mother, Arvin's sister) have claimed that Arvin always denied that and said that the police obtained the names from materials found in his home.
+Newton's biographer wrote that Newton provided the police with the names of Dorius and Spofford, but Arvin's relatives (a nephew writing on behalf of himself and his mother, Arvin's sister) claimed that Arvin always denied that and said that the police obtained the names from materials found in his home.
 The Smith College trustees fired both Dorius and Spofford, neither of whom had tenure.

 Their convictions were overturned in 1963.

-Edward W. "Ned" Spofford (1931 - February 17, 2013) continued teaching literature after his termination as professor from Smith College at Stanford University.
+Edward W. "Ned" Spofford (1931 – February 17, 2013) continued teaching literature, after his termination as professor from Smith College, at Stanford University.
 His publications include The Social Poetry of the Georgics.

 Raymond Joel Dorius (January 4, 1919 – February 14, 2006) left the United States after the scandal and worked as a professor at the University of Hamburg in West Germany.
 In 1964 he returned to the United States and taught as a professor at San Francisco State University.
 He died of bone marrow cancer at his home in San Francisco, California, in 2006.